talmolab/sleap/_sources/guides/custom-training.md.txt

 Hyperparameters include the model architecture, learning rate, and data augmentation settings.
 While model **parameters** are learned from your data during training, **hyperparameters** are not learned from your data—they have to be set before training since they control the training process.

 This guide will explain how to create a custom training profile but doesn't cover how to decide what the hyperpameters should be.
-For more information about the hyperparameters, see our guide to {ref}`choosing_models`.
+For more information about the hyperparameters, see our guide to {ref}`choosing-models`.

 Training profiles are JSON files.
 The JSON format is fairly easy to read (and edit) with a text-editor and you can use the default "baseline" profiles as a starting point for creating your own training profiles.
 For example, take a look at the [baseline bottom-up profile](https://github.com/murthylab/sleap/blob/main/sleap/training_profiles/baseline_medium_rf.bottomup.json) or our [other baseline profiles](https://github.com/murthylab/sleap/blob/main/sleap/training_profiles).